microsoft/vscode-github-triage-actions/README.md

   numCommentsOverride:
     description: Number of comments required to disable automatically closing an issue
     required: true
+  labelsToExclude:
+    description: A comma-separated list of labels to exclude from processing
   initComment:
     description: Comment when an issue is introduced to the backlog milestone
     required: true